A height-based metaconcept for rooted tree balance and its implications for the $B_1$ index: Results

 First, let $n = 2^h - 2^i$ for arbitrary integers $h > i \geq 0$.
 We have to show that there is a unique tree minimizing the HM.
 Our proof proceeds by double induction on the pairs $(h,i)$ with $h > i \geq 0$.

 For the base case, consider all pairs $(h,0)$ with $h \geq 1$, i.e., $i = 0$ and $n = 2^h - 1$.
+If $h = 1$, we have $n = 1$, and the statement clearly holds (as there exists only one tree with $n = 1$ leaves).
+Thus, assume in the following that $h \geq 2$.
 We first show that there is a unique tree minimizing the HM on $n+1 = 2^h$ leaves.
-By Theorem \ref{Theo:Min_H_gfb_characterization}, any minimizing tree with $n+1 = 2^h$ leaves must have height $h$.
+By Theorem \ref{Theo:Min_H_gfb_characterization}, Part 2(i), any minimizing tree with $n+1 = 2^h$ leaves must have height $h$.
 The fb-tree $T^{fb}_{h}$ is the only tree of height $h$, and it coincides with the gfb-tree $T^{gfb}_{2^h}$.
-Therefore, the minimizer for $n+1=2^h$ leaves is unique.
+Therefore, the minimizer for $n+1 = 2^h$ leaves is unique.

 Furthermore, due to the symmetry of $T^{fb}_h$, deleting any cherry produces the same tree on $n = 2^h -1$ leaves.
 By Proposition \ref{Prop:H_Min_n_to_Min_n-1}, this resulting tree is the unique HM-minimizing tree for $n=2^h-1$.
 Hence, the base case holds for all pairs $(h,0)$.